ckw017/ckw017.github.io/about.md

 ---

 Hi, I'm some guy!
-I graduated from UC Berkeley in 2021 where I studied Computer Science and Data Science, and previously worked at [Anyscale](https://www.anyscale.com/).
+I graduated from UC Berkeley in 2021 where I studied Computer Science and Data Science, and previously worked on platform engineering, distributed computing, and container orchestration at [Anyscale](https://www.anyscale.com/).
 I am currently on sabbatical.
 In my freetime I enjoy [doodling with my fancy printer](/art), reading (I recommend Vonnegut, Ted Chiang, and Terry Pratchett), and playing competitive Pokemon.